Graphs and complexes of lattices: Introduction

 \subsection{Bibiliographical note}

-This paper was part of a longer paper contained in the author's PhD thesis in a chapter of the same name (see \cite[Paper~5]{HughesThesis}).
+This paper was part of a longer `paper' contained in the author's PhD thesis in a chapter of the same name (see \cite[Paper~5]{HughesThesis}).
 This has been split at the request of a referee.
-A sequel to this paper \emph{``Irreducible lattices fibring over the circle''} \cite{Hughes2021c} will contain many of the remaining results from \cite[Paper~5]{HughesThesis} and some new results.
-A number of group presentations, and results regarding residual finiteness, $\ell^2$-Betti numbers, and autostackability will only exist in the thesis version.
+A sequel to this paper \emph{``Irreducible lattices fibring over the circle''} \cite{Hughes2022} will contain many of the remaining results from \cite[Paper~5]{HughesThesis} and some new results.
+A short note on rational homological dimension, taken from the original version of this paper, can be found here \cite{Hughes2023hd}.
+A number of group presentations, and results regarding residual finiteness, and autostackability will only exist in the thesis version.
 Finally, we remark the results here have been used in \cite{Hughes2021b} to construct a lattice (and in fact a hierarchically hyperbolic group) in a product of trees which is not virtually torsion-free.
+Finally, the author and M.~Valiunas used many of the results here to construct a non-biautomatic group acting geometrically on $\RH^2\times\calt_{26}$ in \cite{HughesValiunas2022,HughesValiunas2023}.